Get a Master's Degree in Artificial Intelligence!

 with state-of-the-art algorithms developed at IDSIA and other AI labs.

 Optimization is a closely related central topic of the AI specialisation.
 Intelligent computational systems optimize their behavior in changing, unpredictable and usually incompletely known environments.
 They often take inspiration from nature, using concepts from neuroscience, biological evolution, cognitive science, and physical systems.
 Numerous applications include the design of more efficient

 traffic management, chip design, internet and smartphone routing.

-Intelligent Systems are also becoming more and more important for engineering and
+Artificial Intelligence is also becoming more and more important for engineering and

 Currently we are living through a robot population explosion.
 In 1980 there were just 30,000 robots; in 2002, already 1,000,000, almost half in Japan, one third in Europe.
 The robot population explosion might eventually overtake the human one,